abhi3700/evm_stablecoin_ds/docs/wiki/implementation.md

 * Removed the usage of "SafeMath.sol".
 So, arithmetic functions like `add`, `sub` is removed.
 * renamed `YUSDDebt` to `aUSMDebt`.
 * `poolColl` state variable is replaced by `apoolColl`.
-* All the storage variables used are prefixed with `diamondStorage()` function of "LibHexaDiamond.sol" file.
+* All the storage variables used are prefixed with `diamondStorage()` function of "LibMojoDiamond.sol" file.
-* All the require functions are referenced here from "LibHexaDiamond.sol" file.
+* All the require functions are referenced here from "LibMojoDiamond.sol" file.
 * File formatted as per "Solidity+Hardhat".
 * renamed the functions:
   * `increaseUSMDebt()`